 As kids, one of the most fascinating science experiment for us was soaking chickpeas in water overnight to see them sprout little roots in the morning.
 Back then, this whole experiment was just fun for us and we were unaware of the range of nutritional benefits that these little sprouts offered.
 But now that we’ve grown up and are trying to live a more conscious life, health-wise (or so we hope), we cannot get enough of these little delicious seeds of nourishment.

 Sprouts are basically legumes that have been germinated and then consumed raw.
-These seeds are soaked in water for a certain period of time leading to germination which causes the outer layers to tear open and allows the young shoot to blossom.
+How to make sprouts - These seeds are soaked in water for a certain period of time leading to germination which causes the outer layers to tear open and allows the young shoot to blossom.
 While it may look like a simple process, there is a certain technique and process that needs to be followed to extract the maximum benefit from these tiny packets of goodness.
 So here are some benefits of sprouts you need to know - for your hair, skin and general overall health.
 If these don’t force you to eat more of them, we don’t know what will.

 Sprouting is beneficial because it enhances the nutritional benefits of the grains, legumes or beans that you’ve chosen.
 The sprouts contain a great number of nutrients like vitamin E, potassium, iron, antioxidants, bioflavonoids and protein.
 Other nutrients like folic acid, zinc, copper and magnesium are also present in them, which are extremely beneficial for hair and skin.